2016 Office Of Diversity and Pluralism Welcome Reception

 Date: September 13, 2016 - September 13, 2016

-Location: 2016 Office Of Diversity and Pluralism Welcome Reception Justin S. Morrill Hall of Agriculture (446 W. Circle Drive) Atrium
+Location: Justin S. Morrill Hall of Agriculture (446 W. Circle Drive) Atrium

 The work of the Office of Diversity and Pluralism at the College of Agriculture and Natural Resources extends beyond its academic departments.
 We support a number of organizations with mandates to serve the wider community.
 The Native American Institute is housed in Justin S. Morrill Hall of Agriculture.
 Celebrating its 35th anniversary in 2016, NAI was established to help North American Indian organizations and tribal governments plan and prepare to meet the present and future needs of their constituents.
 NAI works with and for native communities on development projects and public programs, leveraging MSU’s resources and expertise to the benefit of the communities it serves.
 As part of their 35th anniversary celebration, the Native American Institute will be co-hosting the Office of Diversity and Pluralism’s 2016 welcome reception.
 Come and hear about the history and goals of NAI, as well as the resources provided by the Office of Diversity and Pluralism.
 Meet the staff and learn about the current work being done.
 Enjoy refreshments and meet other students, faculty, and staff committed to the goals of an accessible, inclusive, and supportive CANR.